-This document represents the commissioning policy of NHS East Riding of Yorkshire Clinical Commissioning Group (CCG) for the clinical pathway which provides access to specialist fertility services.
+This document represents the commissioning policy of North Yorkshire CCG for the clinical pathway which provides access to specialist fertility services.
 This commissioning policy has been developed in partnership with the Yorkshire and Humber Expert Fertility Panel.
 It is intended to provide a framework for the commissioning of services for those couples who are infertile and require infertility interventions.

-The policy was developed jointly by Clinical Commissioning Groups in the Yorkshire and Humber area and provides a common view of the clinical pathway and criteria for commissioning services which have been adopted by East Riding of Yorkshire CCG.
+The policy was developed jointly by Clinical Commissioning Groups in the Yorkshire and Humber area and provides a common view of the clinical pathway and criteria for commissioning services which have been adopted by North Yorkshire CCG.